xlyric/pv-router-esp8266/README.md

 <img src="https://nsa40.casimages.com/img/2019/07/11/190711093838371624.png">

-# Domoticz regulation
+# Domoticz regulation if needed
 Dimmer_heater.lua is configuration file for send to the dimmer.
 Domoticz_pvrouter_script.lua is the main file for sending to the digital dimmer. put them in domoticz/scripts/lua folder on your raspberry. configure the config.json file for activate domoticz mode ( "UseDomoticz":true )

 #autonome mode
-configure the config.json file for activate autonome mode ( "autonome":true ) and change the server IP the program will try to equilibrate power in the external numeric dimmer ( https://github.com/xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module)
+configure the config.json file for activate autonome mode ( "autonome":true ) and change the dimmer  IP the program will try to equilibrate power in the external numeric dimmer ( https://github.com/xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn )

 the full documentation is in the file Documentation.pdf ( in French )

+*** old ***
 bin files are added for easy installation. python ~/esptool.py --port /dev/ttyUSB4 --baud 115200 write_flash 0x00000 file.bin
 and for SPIFFS python ~/esptool.py --port /dev/ttyUSB4 --baud 115200 write_flash 0x200000 file.bin